synthic/citygen/README.md

 ## Installation

-All dependencies are loaded from a CDN, so just pull the files into the root directory of your web server to get started.
+All dependencies are loaded automatically, so just pull the files into the root directory of your web server to get started.

 ## Usage